asibhossen897/devJobsScanner-job-scraper/ReadME.md

 ## Description
-This repository contains two scripts designed to scrape job listings from a specified website.
-Users can input their desired job title, remote work preference, sorting preference, and choose how to save the output (CSV, TXT, or both).
+<p> This repository contains two scripts designed to scrape job listings from <span style="color: orange;">devjobsscanner</span> website.
+Users can input their desired job title, remote work preference, sorting preference, and choose how to save the output (CSV, TXT, or both).</p>

 ## Scripts